STLabs/Articles/articles/TheComponentPattern.md

   -  Output = ParentInput, ChildOutput -> ParentOutput?

+## Three Dimensional DataFlow and Planes of truth.

 ### State

 Keep in mind, when we talk about state in components we are interested in the transient state.
 Whether or not a component has internal stored state does not matter.